Text original

 Objectives

-Cellular signaling and gene regulation are included in the field of Biochemistry and Molecular and Cellular Biology.
-Cell signaling is key to cellular behavior but also to regulating the development, organization, physiology and pathology of human tissues and organs and the whole organism.
+Cell signaling and gene regulation are encompassed within the scope of Biochemistry and Molecular and Cellular Biology.
+Cell signaling is key to cellular behavior but also to regulating the development, organization, physiology and pathology of human tissues and organs and the entire organism.

 The general objective of this subject is to understand how cells send, receive and respond to signals from their environment, both in physiological and pathological states.
-The specific objectives are the following:
+The specific objectives are as follows:

-- Know the main communication and cellular signaling mechanisms.
+- Know the main mechanisms of communication and cellular signaling.

-- Learn more about intracellular transduction pathways and their biochemistry.
+- To delve deeper into intracellular transduction pathways and their biochemistry.

 - Understand how transcription regulation, mRNA processing and translation work in humans.